What does it cost to build a new house in Melbourne?

 The biggest mistake most people make when planning a dream home is not understanding build costs.
-It’s very easy to think that $1 million is lot of money for a home but if that has to include everything from GST to fees of all the consultants, you are actually left with significantly less for the actual build cost.
+Not so long ago it seemed like $1 million was a lot of money for at Wolf Architects today we would not consider any budget under $2 Million to be reasonable.
+But if $2 Million has to include everything from GST and landscaping to fees of all the consultants, you are actually left with significantly less for the actual build cost.
+That is why at WOLF Architects we ask our clients to see the overall costs of everything and this is why $3 Million has become our starting point in regards to build budgets.
 This article aims not only to discuss the costs of building a house comprehensively, but also to outline aspects involved in building and how they affect costs.

 In Melbourne, we generally gauge a building’s construction costs through a combination of size, quality, and level of difficulty.
 These three aspects can give a very rough indication of feasibility, but there are many other factors that affect the cost such as time-frame, site access, site context and conditions, level of technology, luxury appointments, and degree of energy efficiency.
 Architecturally designed homes, however, will often have further factors such as the level of detail, complexity of structure, and then of course the architects themselves.

 The most expensive build is thus one that includes all of the aforementioned factors.
 Unless you have an open cheque book, having it all is not always possible and there often needs to be compromises.
 While there may be a desire to include everything, the reality is that not everything is actually needed and a good architect can assist in determining the priorities and determine what is achievable, appropriate, and ultimately feasible.
 Preference for a very large home of high quality, for example, might require a smaller building company who may take longer, while also foregoing some luxury items such as a swimming pool, home theatre, or lift.